• Skip to primary navigation

 • The oil or clarified butter should be hot but not smoking.

-• Carefully place the schnitzel in the hot oil and fry it about 2-3 minutes on each side or until the coating is deep golden brown.
+• Carefully place the schnitzel in the hot oil and fry it for about 2-3 minutes on each side or until the coating is deep golden brown.

-• Depending on the size of your pan and on the size of your German schnitzel, you might have to fry them in 2 or 3 batches.
+• Depending on the size of your pan and the size of your German schnitzel, you might have to fry them in 2 or 3 batches.

 • Remove from the pan and place on paper kitchen towels, which will help remove the excess fat.